strboul/tmp-workbench/README.md

 the full *workbench*.

-It's totally possible to use the parts, like `/bin` or `/dotfiles`, not necessary to install the full workbench.
+It's totally possible to use the parts, like `/bin` or `/dotfiles`, not necessary to install the full suite.

 Fully supports Arch Linux :penguin: